SteveBarnett/Remixing/_thinking/slowing-down-and-making-time.md

 title: Slowing down and making time
 notes: true
 added: 2025-07-17
-updated: 2025-07-17
+updated: 2025-07-18
 ---

-- When you slow down, you have more time
+- There's no need to be busy.
-- Rushing reinforces the sense of time pressure
-- The pull to be busy creates a self, what I am doing, where I am going
+- Being overly busy can't bring peace.
+Rushing reinforces the sense of time pressure.
+The pull to be busy creates a self, what I am doing, where I am going.
-- There's no need to be busy
-- We always have time for what we consider important
-- Being overly busy can't bring peace
+- When you slow down, you have more time.

 ## [Practice the Art of Slowing Down - Tricycle: The Buddhist Review](https://tricycle.org/article/slowing-down-buddhism/)